100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: English

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Pond has been recorded under many different variations, including Pond, Pont, Ponde, Ponte and others.

 This web page shows only a small excerpt of our Pond research.
 Another 333 words (24 lines of text) covering the years 1086, 1180, 1214, 1565, 1585, 1602, and 1614 are included under the topic Early Pond History in all our PDF Extended History products

 Another 25 words (2 lines of text) are included under the topic Early Pond Notables in all our PDF Extended History products

 , many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Ponds were some of the first of the immigrants to arrive in North America: